 Buying a business involves a lot of risks that need to be analyzed before moving forward in the deal.
-To properly assess all the aspects of a business purchase you should conduct commercial due diligence, but before entering deeper into the deal, it’s a good idea to prepare these 10 questions to ask when buying a business.
+To properly assess all the aspects of a business purchase you should conduct due diligence, but before entering deeper into the deal, it’s a good idea to prepare these 10 questions to ask when buying a business.

 1. Why are you selling the business?

 The first question that you need to ask the business owner is the reason behind the sale.
 This sole question can determine whether you should remain interested in the offer or not.

 The following answers can be a good indicator that you should continue with the business acquisition: